 The best cash back / travel credit card is Capital One Savor because it has no foreign transaction fee and offers 1% - 4% cash back on purchases.
 The card gives 4% cash back on dining and entertainment, which makes it great for vacations.
 In addition, there’s 2% cash back on groceries and 1% on all other purchases.
 Plus, the card offers an initial bonus of $300 for spending $3,000 in the first 3 months, which can provide a nice chunk of money to put toward a trip.
-Capital One Savor has a $95 annual fee, but waives that fee for the first year.
+Capital One Savor has a $95 annual fee.

 Both the Savor and Quicksilver cards require good credit for approval.